If You Get 7/7 On This Quiz You're A Fake News Fighting Superhero

-If You Get 3/7 On This Quiz, You're Drowning In Fake News
+If You Get 7/7 On This Quiz You're A Fake News–Fighting Superhero

-This week there are stories about Taylor Swift, Facebook, and a windy day.
+From babies drinking beer to an ear being grown on a soldier's arm, can you separate the real from the fake?

 -